 I predict that there is an observable link between the Soviet Union collapse and land-use change in Latvia, due to the sharp decline of the agricultural sector, resulting in the highest level of agricultural abandonment out of all post-Soviet countries (Prishchepov et al., 2012).
-I predict that such a link will not be observable following the addition of Latvia to the EU, as utilised agricultural area merely increased by 3% within two years of EU accession (Csaki and Jambor, 2009).
+I predict that such a link will not be observable following the addition of Latvia to the EU, as agricultural area merely increased by 3% within two years of EU accession (Csaki and Jambor, 2009).
 If a marked link is observed at country-scale through a homogeneous land cover transition, the socio-economic event can be seen as the main driver of land-use change.
 If no link is observed, heterogeneous effects will be seen, with different areas experiencing change with differing strengths and directions.
 Heterogeneous effects would signify that the socio-economic event was not the main driver of land-use change.
 I predict the strength and direction of land-use change will be different between land-use types, with a strong transition to abandoned land after the Soviet Union collapse and intensive land after EU accession.
 I predict land-use change to be observed directly (within 3 years) following the Soviet Union collapse due to the rapid transition from a state-controlled to a market driven economy (Prishchepov et al., 2013), resulting in large-scale abandonment and changes in forestry practices (Sieber et al., 2015).
 I predict land-use change not to be observed directly following EU accession, as the largest transition to intensive agriculture will have occurred after the collapse of the Soviet Union.
-I therefore believe that a slow progression towards more intensive agriculture will continue following EU accession.
+I therefore predict that a slow progression towards more intensive agriculture will continue following EU accession.
 A transition to intensive agriculture is supported by known increases in agricultural output, with increases of 10% within four years of EU accession (Csaki and Jambor, 2009).
 I predict time lags will be different for each land-use type at pixel-scale depending on the region-specific factors, with no uniform pattern discoverable.

 Proposed methods of working

-To examine the effects of the events, I will be using Google Earth Engine (GEE), which is an online global spatial analysis platform.
+To examine the effects of the events, I will use the Google Earth Engine (GEE), which is an online global spatial analysis platform.
 Specifically, I will be creating a classification of land-use types in Latvia to obtain land-use data, rather than solely land cover information.
 Using satellite data, I will classify the area of interest (Latvia) into three categories: extensive, intensive and abandoned land.
 To classify the data, I will create a new layer for each land-use type with known points of each land-use type from the CORINE dataset and historical records (training points).
 Layers then can be merged, converting each class into a value, or band.
 Next, I will extract the reflectance of each band and train the classifier on the training data and its reflectance.
 I will use a random forest supervised learning algorithm, which is an assemblage of decision trees.
 I will use this new, trained classifier to classify the rest of the imagery for each study year to uncover land-use types.
 I will be using data between 1978 to present time to allow for roughly the same time frame before and after each event studied.
 The accuracy of the classification will be assessed using a confusion matrix, as well as by using validation data.
 Validation data (LUCAS dataset) will be used as new testing data to assess the error.
 Following this analysis, land-use type for each pixel in Latvia will be obtained, allowing me to compute, gain, loss and change on a pixel-scale.
 Maps will also be produced to visually assess change.